cbaggers/triv/README.md

+DONT USE THIS.
+All of this is to be broken up and put into quickutil.

 The trivial packages (triv.*) exist for a stupid reason.
 They exist because each time I pull in some bundle of utils I dont like how many of them I'm not using.
 This is the worst kind of premature optimization but I still waste a few seconds each time thinking about it.

 Right now, in the absence of some solution which strips utils based on use, I have decided to at least make the packages as granular as possible.